Working as a Specialist Summer Camp Counselor with USA Summer Camp is a great way to spend a summer!

 I was lucky enough to spend three summers at camp in America and for all three, I was hired as a Specialist Summer Camp Counselor.

-So what skills does a Specialist Activity Counselor have and what do we do exactly?
-Well, I was entrusted with some of the more “dangerous” activities in camp.
-In particular, Archery, Fencing and Riflery.
-Yes!
-I looked after all the weapons on camp and I taught kids how to use them safely!
-I am super responsible and that is something I never thought I would say!
+I was entrusted with some of the more 'dangerous' activities on offer at camp: archery, fencing, and riflery.
+I looked after all the weapons at camp and I taught kids how to use them safely!